PDF Standards

 Digital Service has created templates to help you create accessible documents.

-How to create an Accessible PDF in Microsoft Word
+How to create an accessible PDF in Microsoft Word

 - Open Microsoft Word